 Vaccay, helps you plan to travel.
+This project was done as part of the UX Design Course at Designerrs Lab.
 It doesn’t just cater you to book hotels, provide information about restaurant and places to visit, but goes a step ahead and provide live itineraries.
 Vaccay aims to serve every traveling need from accommodation to a forum to discuss and get your queries resolved.
 It’s a key platform for anyone planning to travel for any purpose.

 To design “Vaccay”, we had gone through a UX process and the following paragraphs will take you through those design steps.

 We had interesting yet challenging target users.
 It was a test of our skills to find out the user’s underlying pain points.
 So, we stepped out, met many users, tried to understand their experiences with travel planning apps.

 We interviewed 6 users of diverse background and age group.
 We targeted the backpackers and travellers who like to explore rather than just touring the places.
 Such type of traveller tends to be financially independent and more into research and questioning in the forum.

 There were traveller men aged between 28–40 and women backpackers aged between 27–35.
 Most of them work in Bangalore’s IT industry and few of them were in self-employed.

 Post user interviews, we headed to analyze the collected data.
 There were numerous things good or bad expressed by the users.
 We wrote down all the key information on the postals and pasted them on the wall.

 Next aim was to give that information some structure.
 To do that we grouped and regrouped the information to narrow it down so that we could start to see some patterns in the information.
 This whole exercise provided us insights about the user’s objectives, habits and pain points.